Building42/Telegraph/README.md

     }
 }
 ```

+#####What if I just want to serve static content from a folder in my Bundle?
+You can simple initialise a file handler giving it a path and put it in the request chain.
+It'll serve all GET requests for you.

+		let folderURL = Bundle.main.resourceURL!.appendingPathComponent("www") //optional, main bundle is default
+		let baseURI = "/httpContent" //optional, "/" is default
+		let indexFile = "dir.html" //optional, "index.html" is default

+		server.httpConfig.requestHandlers = [HTTPFileHandler(folderURL, baseURI:baseURI, indexFile:indexFile), HTTPWebSocketHandler, HTTPRouteHandler]

 ### HTTP: Client
 For client connections we'll use Apple's [URLSession](https://developer.apple.com/reference/foundation/urlsession) class.
 Ray Wenderlich has an [excellent tutorial](https://www.raywenderlich.com/110458/nsurlsession-tutorial-getting-started) on it.
 We're going to have to manually verify the TLS handshake (App Transport Security needs to be disabled for this):